nessalc/MSWordToolbox/README.md

   - [ ] Create Acronym Table
   - [x] ~~Character Gallery~~
     - [ ] Dynamically generate images with current font.
 [Issue #1]
+  - Settings Dialog
+    - [ ] Split numbers in groups with thin spaces [U+2009] (ISO 31-0)
+      - [ ] Include option to split with four digits or not
+    - [ ] Add override setting for system settings to control decimal or comma as decimal separator
+    - [ ] Include or exclude replacement of "mS" and "μS" with "ms" and "μs" (siemens with seconds)